moliver28/research-handbook/content/handbook/engineering/releases/_index.md

 Patches fix regressions in the current self-managed release.

 If you're a GitLab engineer looking to include a bug fix in a release, please follow the steps on the [patch release runbook for GitLab engineers].

+If you're a GitLab engineer looking to include a fix in a security release, please follow the steps on the [security release runbook for GitLab engineers](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/process.md#guides-by-role).

 Overview of the steps involved with creating a patch release: